gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 Presence of this field will signal that user wants Teleport to auto-provision these permissions into the Kubernetes clusters.
-Teleport will translate permissions defined in that field into Kubernetes RBAC definitions and will automatically create roles and bindings on the target Kubernetes clusters (as specified by the labels).
+Teleport will translate permissions defined in that field into Kubernetes RBAC definitions and will automatically create roles and bindings on the target Kubernetes clusters.
+Target Kubernetes clusters are determined by `kubernetes_labels` or `kubernetes_labels_expressions`.
 If `namespaces` field includes '*' Teleport will create ClusterRole/ClusterRoleBinding pair on the Kubernetes cluster, otherwise Role/Binding pair will be created in the each listed namespace.

 Subject for the bindings will be a group named `teleport:*RoleName*`, e.g. for a Teleport role `kube-role` the resulting